Lower US job gain in August could aid Fed's inflation fight

 Prices are rising at nearly the fastest pace in 40 years, which has handed congressional Republicans a hammer to use against Democrats in the fall congressional elections.
 Texas Republican Rep. Kevin Brady noted Friday that rising wages aren't keeping up with inflation, leaving Americans with “shrinking paychecks.”

-The White House, in turn, has claimed credit for a robust pace of job growth.
-On Friday, Brian Deese, a top economic adviser to Biden, said in an interview on CNBC that the economy is shifting to a more sustainable path.

-“We want to see a transition from a very strong economy to one of stable growth,” he said.
+“Jobs are up, wages are up, people are back to work and we're seeing some signs that inflation may be, may be ... beginning to ease,” President Joe Biden said Friday.

+Inflation did fall to an 8.5% annual rate in July from 9.1% in June, mostly as gas prices steadily dropped.
+Prices at the pump fell to $3.81 a gallon Friday from a peak of $5.02 in mid-June.
+But inflation has declined in the past only to jump higher again, and few economists are willing to declare yet that it has peaked.

-The August hiring gain was down from 526,000 jobs added in July, and it fell below the average gain of the previous three months.
-Wage growth also weakened a bit last month, which could also serve the Fed's inflation fight.
+The August hiring gain was down from 526,000 jobs that were added in July, and it fell below the average increase of the previous three months.
+Wage growth weakened a bit last month, too, which could also serve the Fed's inflation fight.
 Average hourly pay rose 0.3% from the previous month, the smallest gain since April.
 Businesses typically pass the cost of higher wages on to their customers through higher prices, thereby fueling inflation.

 Gaske suggested that the figures could allow the Fed to raise its benchmark short-term interest rate by a half-percentage point at its next meeting later this month, rather than by three-quarters of a point, as many Wall Street traders and some economists have expected.
+Either size increase would exceed the Fed's typical hike of a quarter of a percentage point.
 When the Fed increases its rate, it leads over time to higher rates on mortgages, auto loans and business borrowing and can weaken the economy.

-The Fed is rapidly raising interest rates to try to cool hiring and wage growth, which have been consistently strong.
-Fed officials hope that by raising borrowing costs across the economy, they can reduce inflation from a near-40-year high.
+The Fed is rapidly raising rates to try to cool the economy and reduce inflation.
 Some economists fear, though, that the Fed is tightening credit so aggressively that it will eventually tip the economy into recession.

 Most industries added workers last month, with the biggest increases in professional and business services, which gained 68,000 jobs.
 That sector includes architects, engineers and some tech workers.
 Health care added 61,500 jobs, retailers 44,000.

-Job openings remain high and the pace of layoffs low, indicating that most businesses still want to hire.
+Mathieu Stevenson, CEO of Snagajob, an hourly hiring platform, said his firm has also seen a small decline in job postings, though hiring is still strong.
+Some employers, after being short-staffed for so long, appear to have figured out how to get by with fewer workers, he said — a trend that could slow future job gains.

+“People are less panicked by the understaffing, because they've just gotten so accustomed to operating with it," Stevenson said.
+“And so they're much less aggressive about how hard they're trying to hire.”

+Recent data has painted a somewhat conflicting picture of the economy.
 The broadest measure of the economy’s output — gross domestic product — has shrunk for two straight quarters, meeting one informal definition of a recession.
 Yet another measure, focused on incomes, indicates the economy expanded in the first half of the year, albeit slowly.

-Chair Jerome Powell, in a high-profile speech last week, made clear that to curb inflation, the Fed was prepared to continue raising short-term interest rates for the foreseeable future and to keep them elevated.
+Fed Chair Jerome Powell, in a high-profile speech last week, made clear that the central bank was prepared to continue raising short-term interest rates and to keep them elevated to keep fighting inflation.
 Powell warned that the Fed’s inflation fight would likely cause pain for Americans in the form of a weaker economy and job losses.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.